saivishwak/BitFabRust/README.md

 # BitFabRust
+Building a peer to peer decentralized compute platform to run high demanding tasks distributedly.

 ## To Do
 - [ ] Add channels so that inter thread communication is possible (ex, http and p2p)